SMarbella/On-Time-Flight-Performance-Analysis-Elko-Regional-Airport/README.md

 -	`AirportID`: The primary key and 3 character FAA code of an airport.
 - `AirportName`: The full name of an airport.
 - `Location`: The city and state where the airport is located.

+## Flights
+-	`FlightID`: The primary key that identifies each flight.
+-	`TailNumber`: A foreign key from the Planes table.
+-	`FlightDate`: The date of the flight.
+-	`ScheduledDeparture`: A plane's scheduled departure from an airport in 24-hour format.
+-	`Departure`: A plane's actual departure time from an airport in 24-hour format.

 # Retrieved data from
 - Flight Tracker.
 FlightAware, 2024. https://www.flightaware.com/live/airport/KEKO